STAR Program

 Who is Eligible for STAR Scholar Funding

-STAR scholars whose projects are selected through a competitive review will receive a scholarship (amount to be determined) for the eight week program.
+STAR scholars whose projects are selected through a competitive review will receive a scholarship (amount to be determined) for the eight-week program.
 Funding is restricted to students with research mentors at Loyola.
 Each research mentor is limited to two (2) STAR students.

 The STAR Program is fortunate to have two NIH-funded T35 Institutional Training Grants to support medical student research through the STAR program.
-Learn morePlease note that that your application/project does not have to fall into one of these two categories to be selected for STAR Scholar funding.
+Learn morePlease note that your application/project does not have to fall into one of these two categories to be selected for STAR Scholar funding.

 Timeline for 2024 Program

-The 2024 STAR program will begin on Tuesday, May 28, 2024 and end on Friday, July 19, 2024.
+The 2025 STAR program will begin on Tuesday, May 27, 2025 and end on Friday, July 18, 2025.

 Program Requirements (do not apply if you cannot meet all requirements)